mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

-It is recommended to use ``https://login.microsoftonline.com/common/oauth2/v2.0/token`` as the Token Endpoint.
+We recommend that you use ``https://login.microsoftonline.com/common/oauth2/v2.0/token`` as the Token Endpoint.
 Otherwise, enter a custom endpoint in ``config.json`` with HTTP or HTTPS depending on how your server is configured.

 +------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TokenEndpoint": "https://login.microsoftonline.com/common/oauth2/v2.0/token"`` with string input. |